-As the state has fully implemented of the Local Control Funding Formula, Las Lomitas Elementary School District will remain a Basic Aid (Community Funded) district.
-This means that the District will continue to rely on local property taxes as the largest single source of revenue.
+As the state has fully implemented the Local Control Funding Formula, Las Lomitas Elementary School District will remain a Community Funded district.
+This means the District will continue to rely on local property taxes as the largest single source of revenue.
 Increases to revenue will primarily be determined by taxes assessed on local property valuations and the stability of this revenue will vary with the local economy.
-The District's property tax income for 2021-22 is projected to be 10.76% more than in 2020-21.
+The District's property tax income for 2022-23 is projected to be 6.50% more than prior year.
 In subsequent years property tax revenues are projected to increase by 5% thereafter.